COVID-19 Update: COVID-19 Vaccination Requirement for All Green Card Applicants Read More

 All Green Card applicants, who receive their medical examination from either a Panel Physician or a Civil Surgeon on or after October 1, 2021, will need to show evidence of vaccination for COVID-19, or provide a valid reason why they should not be held to the new requirement.
 See Full Details

-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ Form I-912 Instructions and Information
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ Form I-912 Instructions and Information